OTRF/2021-OceanLotus-workshop/README.md

   * 1 month of storage as $0.10/GB-month
   * Adding $20 for networking and etc

 Lastly, on normal user accounts AWS imposes a 32 vCPUs limit.
-You will need to request a vCPU limit increase and you can use the table below as jsutification for that increase.
+You will need to request a vCPU limit increase and you can use the table below as justification for that increase.

 | # | EC2 type | vCPU | Memory | SSD | Rate per hour | Description
 | --- | --- | --- | --- | --- | --- | --- |